Born from NASA technology and perfected for sleep.

 Health & Wellbeing

 It’s a busy day, and you’re exhausted.
-With so much left to do, you’re drained and need to re-invigorate yourself.
-The thought of a nap crosses your mind, but you’re worried you’ll either sleep through the rest of the day or wake up feeling cranky and stiff.
+With so much left to do, you need a quick energy boost.
+The thought of nap time crosses your mind, but you’re worried you’ll either sleep through the rest of the day or wake up feeling cranky and stiff.
 What options do you have?
-With phone in hand, you look online and stumble onto something: the Navy SEALs nap.
+With your phone in hand, you look online and stumble upon the sleep hack: the Navy SEAL nap.

-Developed with the US Naval Institute and on the ground by Colonel Jill Morgenthaler, this method is used to help tackle the always-vital need for rest and recovery from the strenuous situations that SEALs and soldiers alike must face.
+Developed with the US Naval Institute and by US Army Colonel Jill Morgenthaler, this quick power nap helps tackle the vital need for rest and recovery from the strenuous situations that SEALS and soldiers must face.

-Whether it’s through the growing popularity on TikTok or through the Navy’s own talks about the beauty of sleep on its operations, this method has steadily become more popular with the busy modern lifestyle.
-But the questions remain: what is the Navy SEALs nap trick, and does it really work?
+Whether through the growing popularity of TikTok or the Navy’s talks about the beauty of sleep in its operations, this sleep technique has steadily become more popular with the busy modern lifestyle.
+However, the questions remain: What is the Navy SEAL nap technique, and does it really work?
 Let’s find out.

 The method itself is pretty simple.
 It goes as follows:

-Remember, it can take time for you to get used to this method, and you may not fall asleep the first few times.
-Even without an actual snooze, people have reported feeling energised afterwards, so it’s worth giving it a go!
+Remember, it can take time to get used to this method, and you may not fall asleep the first few times.
+Even without an actual snooze, people have reported feeling energised afterwards, so it’s worth trying.

 Results are mixed on this one.
-For some, there are quick results that show from the method that helps restart them for the day ahead.
+For some, the method shows quick results that help restart them for the day ahead.
 For others, it simply does not work, whether that be due to distractions or other factors.

-One writer from The Guardian, Anita Bhagwandas, tried the method out and found herself feeling good when waking up.
-She notes that she already had a nap habit formed, which means working a nap into the day at first before trying this method could be one approach for success.
+One writer from The Guardian, Anita Bhagwandas, tried the method and found herself feeling good when waking up.
+She notes that she already had a nap habit formed, which means working a nap into the day at first, before trying this method, could be one approach to success.

 Like any method of power napping, be it the Nappucino or others, there is an adjustment period, and it can also be a struggle for those who suffer from insomnia or back pain.

-There is one more important thing to note: Any nap will not replace a good night’s sleep.
-It can help us get through the day and should be a tool in our sleep arsenal, but never a replacement for a solid kip.
+Another important thing to note: Naps will not replace a good night’s sleep.
+While they can help us through the day and should be a tool in our sleep arsenal, they are never a replacement for a solid kip.

-If you’re looking for more thorough sleep, then this method isn’t quite what you need.
-It can, however, work well with other options.
-One of these is the Military Sleep Method, which focuses on quickly falling asleep and activating the parasympathetic nervous system in an effective manner, something that many studies have highlighted as important to getting a good night’s rest.
+If you’re looking for more thorough sleep, this method isn’t right for you.
+However, it can work well with other options.
+One of these is the Military Sleep Method, which focuses on quickly falling asleep and activating the parasympathetic nervous system effectively.
+Many studies have highlighted this as important for a good night’s rest.

-You can also combine this quick nap with other sleep cycles, such as the Uberman cycle.
-We’ve got a breakdown of the 4 sleep cycles you need to know to do this effectively, but allowing space to rest up in between each cycle is no bad thing.
+This quick nap can be combined with other sleep cycles, such as the Uberman cycle.
+We’ve got a breakdown of the four sleep cycles you need to know to do this effectively, but allowing space to rest up between each cycle is no bad thing.

 Because of this, we can often find ourselves “lagging out” in the middle of the day as exhaustion takes over.
 And what do people do when they’re tired?
-They look for solutions!
-TikTok, as always, was a jumpstart for this method reaching the public eye, with some, like @malcomxcharles, going all in on the method:
+They look for quick bursts of energy!
+TikTok, as always, was a jumpstart for this method, reaching the public eye, with some, like @malcomxcharles, going all in on the method:

 @malcolmxcharles Anyone try this? #8minutenap #napping #nyc ♬ original sound – bestspedup